08/14/23

 Terraform Cloud Interface

-It's 2023, and when it comes to Infrastructure as Code (IaC), Terraform has become almost synonymous with the concept.
-Developed by HashiCorp, Terraform enables users to define and provide data center infrastructure using declarative configuration files.
-As businesses sought more collaborative features around Terraform, HashiCorp introduced Terraform Cloud, a managed service designed to provide teams with collaboration, governance, and automation tools for their Terraform projects.
+When it comes to Infrastructure as Code (IaC), Terraform has become almost synonymous with the concept.
+Terraform enables users to define and provide data center infrastructure using declarative configuration files.
+Terraform Cloud, a managed service designed to provide teams with collaboration, governance, and automation tools for their Terraform projects.

 Benefits of Terraform Cloud